Beyfortus

 - A second dose may be given if your child remains at increased risk for RSV the following year.

-Your child should be given Beyfortus before the start, at the start, or during the RSV season.
+Your child should be given Beyfortus before or during the RSV season.

-- RSV season is the time of year when RSV infections are most common, usually occurring late fall (November) through spring (April) with a peak in January and February.
+- RSV season is usually late fall (November) through spring (April), with a peak in January and February.

 - Your child may still get RSV disease after receiving Beyfortus.
 Talk to your child’s healthcare provider about what symptoms to look for.